cdenq/my-meta-coding-repo/README.md

 # my-meta-coding-repo
 When I have free time, I like to try solving coding riddles.
-This is a meta-repo that contains links to all other coding repos I have attemped in the past.
-Last updated: 5/17/22.
+This is a meta-repo that contains links to all other coding repos I have attemped in the past. `my-meta-coding-repo` last updated: 5/17/22; each individual repo updated more frequently.

 Self-Learning
 - [DS-Algo-Repo](https://github.com/cdenq/my-ds-algo-repo).
 A self-learning side project to learn about data structures, algorithms, and computational complexity.